-We give you access to the best civics education resources of the network's 26 organizations.
-Find classroom materials for any grade level.
-Want to teach the First Amendment?
-Start here.
+We give you access to the best civics education resources of the network’s organizations.
+Find classroom materials for every grade level.

 What makes the Civics Renewal Network different from doing a Google search?
 Curated content.
-A Google search returns dozens, if not hundreds of unsorted results.
-Some of them are wonderful resources from our partners' websites.
+A Google search returns dozens, if not hundreds, of unsorted results.
+Some are wonderful resources from our partners’ websites.
 Others hits lead back to partisan or for-profit organizations.
 Still other results are simply wrong: incorrect, inappropriate or both.
-When you search the Civics Renewal Network, you know you're getting the best of the best: quality, proven teaching aids self-selected by each of our partners and coded to grade-level, curricular standard and teaching strategy.
+When you search the Civics Renewal Network, you know you’re getting the best of the best: quality, proven teaching aids self-selected by our partners and coded to grade level, subject, resource type, and teaching strategy.